Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 # Floating Comparator Trick

 While it is easy to suppress comparator updates when [instant tile ticks](global-flags.md#instant-tile-ticks) are on, it is also possible to update suppress comparator updates without using instant tile ticks by using a floating comparator.
-If a floating comparator receives a comparator update, it instantly pops off and sends out normal block updates which an be send to an update suppressor.
+If a floating comparator receives a comparator update, it immediately pops off and sends out normal block updates which an be send to an update suppressor.
 That same update suppressor can also be used to previously create that floating comparator.

 Applications of the floating comparator trick include: